How To Automate API using Playwright

 • Request object is passed under data property and should be a valid JSON object

-When the API request is completed, the value has to be assigned to some constant or variable.
-Then to extract the JSON response object from the response, need to call a json() method as shown in the line 15.
+When the API request completes, the value must be assigned to a constant or va. iable.
+Then, to extract the JSON response object from the response, need to call a json() line 15.

-It's important not to forget using the method await before calling Playwright commands.
+It's important to use the await method before calling Playwright commands.
 Otherwise, the code will not work properly.

 After the response object is received, you can perform a validation using build in expect() method to validate JSON properties of the object or validate the status code.